New and Early Career Instructor Teaching Community

 • Develop a network of colleagues with whom they feel comfortable discussing teaching

-• Assess and reflect on their own teaching as the basis for iterative improvement
+• Reflect on their own teaching as the basis for iterative improvement

-• Document their teaching development for tenure and promotion
+• Document their teaching development for tenure, promotion or job applications

 • Develop skills to support their evaluation of the teaching of others

-This program is structured to take place over two years, with six in-person sessions in both the fall and spring semester of the first year, and four sessions in the fall and spring semester in year two.
+This program is structured to take place over the course of one academic year, with six in-person sessions in both the fall and spring semesters.
+The time commitment is approximately 12-14 hours per semester, inclusive of meeting time.

 The Teaching Center will determine meeting times each semester based upon participants’ schedules.

-Register here to participate in Year One of the New and Early Career Instructor teaching community for academic year 2024-5.
+Register online to participate in the New and Early Career Instructor teaching community for academic year 2025-26.

 Please email the Teaching Center for more information.